Watersports in Glencoe and Loch Leven

 There is tremendous potential for sea kayaking in the area, from the sheltered Loch Leven out to Loch Linnhe and then further afield to Loch Sunart.
-If you’re just beginning or fancy a guided trip Paddle Lochaber, based in Ballachulish, offer taster sessions or full day trips including all equipment hire – well recommended.
-There are great opportunities to engage with the local wildlife too – sightings have included seals, otters and seabirds galore!
+Rockhopper Sea Kayaking in Fort William do guided trips and hire.

 It does rain occasionally in Glencoe and this can lead to terrific kayaking conditions including the River Etive and the River Coe in spate.
 Slightly further afield you have the Rivers Spean and Garry.
 Where’s the water website has the latest river levels for you.

 Whatever you’re doing you’re bound to get wet so don’t forget we have a top class purpose-built drying room for your kit!